0x3alex/queue/README.md

 ```c
 new_queue_...
 ````
-will always point to the head of the queu
+will always point to the head of the queue, except when set to another address manually

 # config options
 ```c